zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Objective

-Obtain the name servers names (extracted from the NS records) and IP addresses from any glue records for [in-bailiwick] name server names from the delegation of the given zone (child zone) from the parent zone.
+Obtain the name server names (from the NS records) and the IP addresses (from glue records) from from the delegation of the given zone (child zone) from the parent zone.
+Glue records are address records for [in-bailiwick] name server names, if any.
+Extract addresses even if the resolution goes through CNAME or DNAME.

-IP addresses for [out-of-bailiwick] name server names are not extracted with this methon.
+IP addresses for [out-of-bailiwick] name server names are not extracted with this method.
 To get those see [get-del-ns-ips] or [get-del-ns-names-and-ips].

 This is an internal method to be used by other methods.